As Tennessee, others target drag shows, many wonder: Why?

 “Tourism, which contributes significantly to our state’s growth and well-being, may well suffer from boycotts disproportionately affecting members of our community who work in Tennessee’s restaurants, arts, and hospitality industries,” chamber President Brian Rosman wrote in an email to The Associated Press.
 “Corporations will not continue to expand or relocate here if their employees — and their recruits — don’t feel safe or welcomed in Tennessee.”

-Several other states, including Idaho, Kentucky, North Dakota, Montana and Oklahoma, are considering similar bans.
+Several other states — including Idaho, Kentucky, North Dakota, Montana, Oklahoma and Utah — are considering similar bans.
 And the Arkansas governor recently signed a bill that puts new restrictions on “adult-oriented” performances.
 It originally targeted drag shows but was scaled back following complaints of anti-LGBTQ discrimination.

 “I find it irresponsible to create a law based on a complete lack of understanding and determined willful misinterpretation of what drag actually is,” Montana state Rep. Connie Keogh said in February during floor debate.
 “It is part of the cultural fabric of the LGBTQ+ community and has been around for centuries.”